mshassani/MIPS32-Emulator/README.md

 **Work in Progress**

-The first MVP successfully executes basic R-Type instructions using a complete fetch → decode → execute → write-back cycle.
+The first MVP successfully executes basic R-Type, I-Type and J-Type instructions using a complete fetch → decode → execute → write-back cycle.